Marina Wheeler

-She is the author of The Lost Homestead: My Mother, Partition and the Punjab (2020) and is an ex-wife of former British prime minister Boris Johnson.
+She is the author of The Lost Homestead: My Mother, Partition and the Punjab (2020).
+She was the second wife of former British prime minister Boris Johnson, to whom she was married from 1993 until their divorce in 2020.

 Early life and education

-Marina Claire Wheeler was born in West Berlin on 18 August 1964, to Charles Wheeler, a BBC correspondent, and his second wife Dip Singh, an Indian Punjabi Sikh.
+Marina Claire Wheeler was born in West Berlin on 5 December 1964, to Charles Wheeler, a BBC correspondent, and his second wife Dip Singh, an Indian Punjabi Sikh.
 Her elder sister is Shirin Wheeler.

 Wheeler was educated at Bedales School and then the European School of Brussels, and then in the early 1980s at Fitzwilliam College, Cambridge, where she wrote for the student magazine Cantab.

 At the European School, she became friendly with Boris Johnson, later a journalist and politician.

 Career

 After Cambridge, Wheeler returned to Brussels and worked there for four years.
 In 1987, she was called to the Bar, practising from chambers in London at One Crown Office Row.
 In her work as a barrister, Wheeler specialises in mental health matters and discrimination claims.
 In January 2004, she was appointed to the B-Panel of Junior Counsel to the Crown.
 In 2009, she joined the Bar Disciplinary Tribunal as a barrister member.